-As a Research Adviser to an NRC Postdoctoral Research Associate, your role is similar to that of a principal investigator to a postdoctoral fellow at a research university, encompassing guidance, mentorship, and oversight of their research endeavors.
+As a Research Adviser to a Postdoctoral Research Associate/Fellow, your role is similar to that of a principal investigator to a postdoctoral fellow at a research university, encompassing guidance, mentorship, and oversight of their research endeavors.
 Like guiding a postdoc in an academic setting, your support will involve fostering their intellectual growth, facilitating their integration into the research community, and helping them navigate the challenges and opportunities inherent in their critical phase of career development.

-For an NRC Senior Research Associate, your relationship to them is akin to that of a professional colleague, engaging with them as a peer and valuing their expertise and insights.
-This collaborative approach fosters open dialogue and mutual respect, reflecting a partnership that recognizes the Senior Research Associate's advanced skills and contributions to the field.
+For a Senior Research Associate/Fellow, your relationship to them is akin to that of a professional colleague, engaging with them as a peer and valuing their expertise and insights.
+This collaborative approach fosters open dialogue and mutual respect, reflecting a partnership that recognizes the Senior Research Associate's/Fellow's advanced skills and contributions to the field.

-Understanding that a Research Associate's subsequent career will be deeply influenced by their publication record, you should provide guidance and support to help them publish effectively and advance in their field.
-Beyond academic guidance, your encouragement and support is vital to guide an Associate in their growth as a researcher.
-Finally, you should assist the Research Associate in acclimating to the laboratory environment, procuring equipment, securing technical support, and obtaining access to any additional resources.
+Understanding that a Research Associate's/Fellow's subsequent career will be deeply influenced by their publication record, you should provide guidance and support to help them publish effectively and advance in their field.
+Beyond academic guidance, your encouragement and support are vital to guide a Research Associate/Fellow in their growth as a researcher.
+Finally, you should assist the Research Associate/Fellow in acclimating to the laboratory environment, procuring equipment, securing technical support, and obtaining access to any additional resources.